Latipay/latipay.github.io/src/v2/latipay-hosted-online.md

 ```

 ### STEP 4 - Synchronous Redirection
+<p class="tip">This redirection only happens in Wechat pay's embedded browser and OnlineBank.
+For Alipay, it only happens in PC browser, not in Alipay app.</p>

 There is a sync and front-end payment result redirection sent from Latipay to merchant after the payment is done successfully.